 President Tyler, a former Jacksonian Democrat from Virginia who joined the Whig Party, explained that he thought the bill was unconstitutional and it infringed upon the rights of the states, particularly because of the federal government’s power to override a state’s objections to hosting a branch bank in a state.

 The veto wasn’t totally unexpected, but there was hissing in the congressional gallery when it was announced, especially since the move was made by a President overriding his own party’s wishes.

 Historian Gary May from the University of Delaware has a detailed account of Tyler’s problems in his book on Tyler in “The American Presidents” series.

 May says there were two crowds that descended on the White House on August 18, 1841.
-The first shot guns in the air and shouted “down with the veto.”
+The first discharged guns in the air and shouted: “down with the veto.”
 A second crowd arrived house later with a scarecrow-like figure of Tyler that was hanged and then set on fire.

 Similar protests were repeated around the country as news spread about the veto.

 The violence only hardened Tyler’s determination to oppose Clay.
 Then a letter published by a former friend of Tyler’s, Representative John Minor Botts, insulted Tyler’s honor as a Virginian.

 Tyler and Clay locked horns in an ugly political battle that ended with the President’s expulsion from his own party while he was in office.

 However, Tyler was able to block the return of the Bank of the United States using his veto power.

 Since the Tyler incident, there have been plenty of peaceful protests in the White House area, where citizens can express their First Amendment rights.
 But the protests have been contained in secure areas.